 The entrance to Hartwick Pines State Park and the Michigan Forest Visitor Center is located on Hartwick Pines Road (aka M-93) just east of I-75.
 A map and detailed information regarding Hartwick Pines can be found on the Michigan DNR Website.

 We have a high success rate of seeing the Kirtland's Warbler.
 Weather plays an important role in seeing the bird, as they tend to stay down in the pine branches during inclement weather and severe heat.
 Our guides have even been able to locate the bird during inclement weather, so don't cancel your plans because the sun isn't shining.

 Please be advised that you will park along the road and walk into the Jack Pine habitat on sand trails.
 Walking distance is usually less than one mile.
 The distance of foot travel will depend on where in the Jack Pine the birds establish their territory for the nesting season.

 Out of respect for the bird and its well being our guide will not make special accommodations for professional photographers.

-For additional information regarding the tours, or to schedule a group reservation, send Mallory King an e-mail or call her at the Michigan Audubon office (517) 641-4277.
+For additional information regarding the tours, or to schedule a group reservation, send Wendy Tatar an e-mail or call her at the Michigan Audubon office (517) 641-4277.